goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Whether professional automated QA or plain manual developer testing – Ensure that your code not only satisfies positive scenarios but also handles and returns the right errors.
 Testing frameworks like Mocha & Chai can handle this easily (see code examples within the "Gist popup")

-**Otherwise:** Without testing, whether automatically or manually, you can’t rely on your code to return the right errors.
+**Anders:** Without testing, whether automatically or manually, you can’t rely on your code to return the right errors.
 Without meaningful errors – there’s no error handling

 🔗 [**Read More: testing error flows**](/sections/errorhandling/testingerrorflows.md)